File Sharing API for Developers

 For basic uploads you don't need an API key.
 Seriously.
 Hit the endpoint, send your file and get a link back.
 We removed the key requirement for simple use cases because we know the pain of signing up for an account, verifying an email, generating a key, storing it securely and rotating it periodically - all just to send a file.

-If you need advanced features like custom expiration times, password protection or download tracking then authenticated endpoints are available.
-But for the common case of "I need to upload a file and get a link" you can start right now without any setup.
+Optional features like password protection on the share page, download notification emails and bundle descriptions are all available on the same unauthenticated endpoint.
+Just send them as additional form fields.
+For the common case of "I need to upload a file and get a link" you can start right now without any setup.

 Quick Start Examples